Elmo Shropshire: Personal life

-Elmo Shropshire is a native of Lexington, Kentucky and has a Bachelors of Science in Agriculture from the University of Florida and a Doctor of Veterinary Medicine from Auburn University in Alabama.
+Elmo Shropshire is a native of Lexington, Kentucky and has a Bachelors of Science in agriculture from the University of Florida where he was a member of the Alpha Gamma Rho fraternity.
+He then earned a Doctor of Veterinary Medicine from Auburn University in Alabama.
 He was racetrack veterinarian at Aqueduct and Belmont Park in New York before moving to San Francisco to open his own hospital, Arguello Pet Hospital.
 In San Francisco, Shropshire began playing banjo in a bluegrass band, and later became a competitive runner.

 Success with "Grandma Got Run Over by a Reindeer"

-In 1979, Shropshire recorded "Grandma Got Run Over by a Reindeer" (written by his friend Randy Brooks), and instantly, Elmo & Patsy became regional superstars.
-They divorced in 1985.
+In 1979, Shropshire recorded "Grandma Got Run Over by a Reindeer" (written by his friend Randy Brooks).
+At the time, he was part of a double act with his then-wife Patsy Trigg; though he effectively recorded the song as a solo record without Trigg's help, they released the record credited as a duet, which he stated was "another story."
+With the record's release, Elmo & Patsy became regional superstars.
+They divorced in 1985; Shropshire then married Pam Wendell, a saleswoman who had helped promote the record to retailers.
 Since then, Shropshire settled a class action suit against Sony based upon the royalties paid from downloads and ringtone sales.

 In 2000, he served as co-writer of an animated Christmas special based on the song.
 For this television special, he also provided the voices of Grandpa and the narrator.
 In 2007, Shropshire was sued by the Fred Rappaport Company, the producer of the show, over the right to use the song in show-related merchandise.